telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 ##### Configure the consumption:

-One of the main goals from de device pespective is the battery energy consumption.
+One of the main goals from de device perspective  is the battery energy consumption.

 ###### Extended Discontinuous Reception